 The NCSL Early Learning Fellows Program provided opportunities to learn about cutting edge research and best practices in Early Childhood Education from experts in Academia and public school districts.
 Meetings and webinars offered stimulating, inspiring and affirming information from both theoretical and practical perspectives.
 I especially appreciated meeting and working with legislative colleagues from across the nation.

 A quote from Senator Deb Soholt (R) South Dakota participant in the second class

 I have enjoyed the opportunity of being part of this group and working with political friends from around the country.
 The rich information learned at the May 2013 meeting was immediately put to use…and I truly appreciated the contact to NCSL and experts to deepen my knowledge of early care issues.

-A quote from Representative Vernon Sykes (D) Ohio participant in the second class
+A quote from Senator Vernon Sykes (D) Ohio participant in the second class

 It was truly wonderful to meet in person, people from around the country that have the same agenda…. supporting access to early childhood education.